 So its with great pleasure that I can announce that we have finally moved all the key components to release candidate state.
 This means that while we still have a few tasks we want to wrap up, we believe we now have a coherent well tested system to enable to build custom CMS projects on top of Symfony.
 We will use the rest of the month to work to wrap up some open items in the storage layer and get as many of the nice to have's in the Bundles done.
 Also while our documentation is already quite extensive, a lot of details especially in the configuration were changed for better consistency in the last weeks which are not yet reflected in the documentation.
 So there are plenty of tasks for people who want to join the effort now.
 We certainly appreciate it and as a project we have always put great emphasis on investing into new potential contributors.
-So come join our mailinglist, our IRC channel or our issue queue!
+So come join our mailinglist or the #symfony-cmf channel on Symfony Slack!

 So for the historians among you its possible to get a good overview of the different development stages of the CMF by going through all the CMF related posts in the Liip blog.
 Listening to the podcast Pierre recorded during our first meeting in the summer of 2010.
 Boy was I niav to believe we could release our first stable release close to the first stable release of Symfony 2 itself.